10 Common Skincare Mistakes and How to Avoid Them

 Skincare can feel like a minefield—everyone has advice, but not all of it works.
 Even with the best intentions, you might be making mistakes that harm your skin rather than help it.
 This article uncovers 10 common skincare pitfalls and offers simple fixes to get your routine back on track.

-1. Skipping Suncream—The Silent Skin Ager
+1. Skipping Sunscreen—The Silent Skin Ager

 One of the biggest and most common skincare mistakes is not wearing sunscreen daily.
 Many people believe they only need sunscreen on sunny days, but UV rays are always present, even on cloudy days or indoors.
 These rays penetrate the skin and cause premature aging, dark spots, and even skin cancer.